isomerpages/moe-northlandsec/_about-northland/Events.md

 Academy.
 The students were extremely excited as the play was a sweet celebration of the end of the exam season!</p>
 <div class="iframe-wrapper">
-<iframe height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTl35EHjjIiRkSbNaBtxPRT3osOkkCkwa1-4ApOabEXNp98Seo8g6B6yzRJW0lcZFbdLMjQKgLyKbAG/embed?start=false&amp;loop=false&amp;delayms=10000"></iframe>
+<iframe referrerpolicy="strict-origin-when-cross-origin" height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTl35EHjjIiRkSbNaBtxPRT3osOkkCkwa1-4ApOabEXNp98Seo8g6B6yzRJW0lcZFbdLMjQKgLyKbAG/embed?start=false&amp;loop=false&amp;delayms=10000"></iframe>
 </div>
 <p>The play was about the close friendship of a Chinese and Malay duo, and
 revealed the racial harmony as well as racial stereotypes that our society